Donor Profile

 • The potential for alignment with Dutch thematic priorities.

-The Netherlands provided all its ODA as grants in 2022.
-Although it does not extend loans as part of its development cooperation, engaging the private sector and promoting private sector growth in LICs is one of the government’s key priorities.
+The Netherlands does not extend loans as part of its development cooperation.
+Despite this, engaging the private sector and promoting private sector growth in LICs is one of the Dutch government’s key priorities.

 Multilateral Spending and Commitments

 In December 2022, the Netherlands published its policy framework on global multilateralism.
-This framework is complementary to the government's coalition agreement and existing strategies, including the 2022 development strategy, the international climate strategy, and the global health strategy.
+This framework is complementary to the government's coalition agreement and existing strategies, including the international climate strategy and global health strategy.
 The policy framework outlines three multilateral pillars:

 • Protecting the multilateral system against influences that undermine the international legal order and human rights;